-FPT_APW_EXT.1.1 The TSF shall store passwords in non-plaintext form.
+FPT_APW_EXT.1.1 The TSF shall store administrative passwords in non-plaintext form.

-FPT_APW_EXT.1.2 The TSF shall prevent the reading of plaintext passwords.
+FPT_APW_EXT.1.2 The TSF shall prevent the reading of plaintext administrative passwords.

-The intent of the requirement is that raw password authentication data is not stored in the clear, and that no user or Administrator is able to read the plaintext password through “normal” interfaces.
+The intent of the requirement is that raw password authentication data of Security Administrators is not stored in the clear, and that no user or Administrator is able to read the plaintext password of a Security Administrator through “normal” interfaces.
 An all-powerful Administrator could directly read memory to capture a password but is trusted not to do so.
 Passwords should be obscured during entry on the local console in accordance with FIA_UAU.7.

+Although this is out-of-scope of this cPP, it is strongly advised to protect all authentication data of the device the same way and/or with similar strength as administrative passwords to reduce the risk of attacks like privilege escalation, etc.

-TSF testing (Extended – FPT_TST_EXT)
+TSF Testing (Extended – FPT_TST_EXT)

 In order to detect some number of failures of underlying security mechanisms used by the TSF, the TSF will perform self-tests.
 The extent of this self-testing is left to the product developer, but a more comprehensive set of self-tests should result in a more trustworthy platform on which to develop enterprise architecture.